 The ‘gold standard’ way to assess the quality of life (QoL) in adults implies the use of self-reports.
-Research presented throughout the book shows that there are many self-report-based instruments available for measuring overall QoL and domains contributing to it.
+Research presented throughout our 2022 book shows that there are many self-report-based instruments available for measuring overall QoL and domains contributing to it.
 It results in variability between these instruments.
 The table below provides an example of current measures used to assess an individual’s life quality via a self-reporting method.
-The measures presented below were designed for adults, are generic (i.e., non-disease or context-specific), and available in an English version.
+The measures presented below were designed for adults, are generic (i.e., non-disease or context-specific), and are available in an English version.
 Our initial goal was to include “global” measures, inclusive of the QoL domains such as WHOQOL-BREF, EQ-5D, and SF-36 (although the two last ones focus mostly on the health-related QoL).
 Along with the analysis, we have deduced that it is impossible to focus solely on measures that include items encompassing all 24 WHO QoL domains presented in the chapters of this book.
 Therefore, we have identified multiple examples of frequently used measures for each QoL domain, with the awareness that there can, and will, always be further aspects to assess and that the domains are often interconnected.
 Hence, this table does not encompass all available measures for each possible domain.
 Instead, we summarize the findings in this book, commit to updating it as new measures are identified, and welcome submissions of any (new) relevant measures via email.

-Current work areas in our QoL lab include the design and development and validation of the quality of life technologies (QoLT) that co-calibrate the self-reported (referred to as PROs) with technology-reported outcomes (referred to as TechROs) Manea & Wac (2020); this will allow for greater accuracy, clinical relevance, and robust and meaningful assessments of QoL.
+Current work areas in our QoL lab include the design and development and validation of the quality of life technologies (QoLT), that co-calibrate the self-reported (referred to as PROs) with technology-reported outcomes (referred to as TechROs, also called Digital Health Technologies (DHT) by FDA); this will allow for greater accuracy, clinical relevance, and robust and meaningful assessments of QoL.
 In the near future, we hope to expand the table below matching the self-reported measures with technology-reported ones; we welcome collaborations on that topic.

 |Instrument Full Name||Acronym||Domains||Number of Items||First Published||Reference||Technology-based Assessment Notes|